-One of our favourite ways to use produce (and make use of an abundance of cucumbers from the garden) is by pickling or fermenting them.
-Cass McCarthy has shared her Kimichi Pickles recipe with us so we can enjoy our cucumbers all winter long!
+One of our favourite home chefs Cass McCarthy has shared her Kimchi Pickles recipe with us - a delicious way to enjoy cucumbers all winter long!

 Any gardener that has had a bumper cucumber or zucchini season will know that by the end of summer it is almost impossible to give them away.
 Before my love of fermentation and pickling began, I would leave piles of them on my neighbours doorstep and even managed to hide them amongst my family’s christmas presents one year, stuffed into socks and various packages.